-Today I’m sharing a recipe I have used a lot over the years.
-In fact I featured it in my first book So Easy Herbal as it is one of my all time favourites.
+Today I’m sharing a recipe I have used a lot over the years, my rosemary and mint vinegar.
+In fact, I featured it in my first book So Easy Herbal as it is one of my all-time favourites.

 Everyone knows how well rosemary goes with lamb dishes, everyone knows how well mint goes with lamb dishes, but have you tried this dynamic duo with tomatoes?
 You haven’t?
 Well my friends you are missing a trick.